Skip to content

 How to identify the right competitors for your analysis

 Are you comparing apples to oranges in your benchmark analysis?
-Selecting the wrong competitors can lead to misleading insights and wasted resources.
-The right competitive set provides context that makes your data truly meaningful.
+Selecting the wrong competitors can lead to misleading insights and wasted resources, but the right competitive set provides context that makes your data truly meaningful.

 Start by considering these different types of competitors:

-When building your competitive set, consider these critical factors:
+When building your competitive set, also consider these factors:

-1. Product similarity - How closely do their offerings match yours in terms of ingredients, formulation, or functionality?
+• Product similarity: How closely do their offerings match yours in terms of ingredients, formulation, or functionality?

-2. Price point proximity - Comparing a premium product to value brands rarely yields useful insights.
+• Price point proximity: Comparing a premium product to value brands rarely yields useful insights.
 Group competitors within similar price tiers.

-3. Distribution overlap - Focus on brands that compete in the same channels.
+• Distribution overlap: Focus on brands that compete in the same channels.
 A DTC-only brand faces different challenges than one primarily in mass retail.

-4. Target consumer alignment - Select competitors targeting similar demographic and psychographic profiles.
+• Target consumer alignment: Select competitors targeting similar demographic and psychographic profiles.

-5. Market share relevance - Include both market leaders and brands with similar market share to yours.
+• Market share relevance: Include both market leaders and brands with similar market share to yours.

-Don't forget to reassess your competitive set periodically.
-The CPG landscape evolves quickly, and yesterday's minor player could be today's category disruptor.
-For more detailed guidance, explore our benchmarking analysis tools.
+Don't forget to reassess your competitive set periodically, as yesterday's minor player could be today's category disruptor.
+You can use benchmarking analysis tools to make this process easier.

 Key metrics and KPIs to include in your benchmark analysis

-Which numbers actually matter when comparing your brand to competitors?
-While the specific metrics will vary based on your objectives, certain KPIs consistently deliver valuable competitive intelligence for CPG brands.
+While the specific benchmark metrics will vary based on your objectives, certain KPIs consistently deliver valuable competitive intelligence for CPG brands.
+They include:

 Market Performance Metrics